mokasha2020/mokasha2020.github.io/_projects/1_project.md

 ```

-*Note: casual members use bikes for longer time than members according to the mean*

 *calculate mode of day of week*

 *we have to create a function to calculate the mode since there is not a built-in function for the mode in R*